junxit/us-congress-bills-111/bill.md

     - **(A)** require each Management Board to submit annual reports for all approved Joint Ventures of the Management Board; and
     - **(B)** publish within 180 days after the date of enactment of this Act guidelines to implement this subsection.
   - **(2)** *Contents* Each annual report shall include—
-    - **(A)** a description and justification of all conservation projects approved and implemented by the Management Board during the period covered by the report;
+    - **(A)** a description and justification of all conservation actions approved and implemented by the Management Board during the period covered by the report;
-    - **(B)** when appropriate based upon the goals and objectives of an Implementation Plan, an estimate of the total number of acres of migratory bird habitat either restored, protected, or enhanced as a result of such conservation projects;
+    - **(B)** when appropriate based upon the goals and objectives of an Implementation Plan, an estimate of the total number of acres of migratory bird habitat either restored, protected, or enhanced as a result of such conservation actions;
-    - **(C)** the amounts and sources of Federal and non-Federal funding for such conservation projects;
+    - **(C)** the amounts and sources of Federal and non-Federal funding for such conservation actions;
     - **(D)** the amounts and sources of funds expended for administrative and other expenses of the Joint Venture of the Management Board, including all donations, gifts, and in-kind contributions provided for the Joint Venture;
     - **(E)** the status of progress made in achieving the strategic framework of the Implementation Plan of such Joint Venture and fulfillment of the purpose of this Act; and
     - **(F)** other elements considered necessary by the Director to insure transparency and accountability by Management Boards in the implementation of its responsibilities under this Act.
-- **(b)** *Joint Venture Program five-year reviews*
+- **(b)** *Joint Venture Program five-Year reviews*
   - **(1)** *In general* The Secretary, acting through the Director, shall at five years after the date of enactment of this Act and at five-year intervals thereafter, complete an objective and comprehensive review and evaluation of the Program.
   - **(2)** *Review contents* Each review under this subsection shall include—
     - **(A)** an evaluation of the effectiveness of the Program in meeting the purpose of this Act specified in section 2(b);